Driving Impact Together

 RURAL DENTAL SCHOLARS PROGRAM

 The Rural Dental Scholars Program was founded in 2023 to address the shortage of dentists in Alabama’s rural communities.
-The program recruits and assists rural Alabama college students to become dentists and practice in the state’s rural communities, where they are most needed.
+The program recruits and assists rural Alabama college students to become dentists and practice in the state’s rural communities.
 The program is modeled after The University of Alabama College of Community Health Sciences’ very successful Rural Medical Scholars Program.

 02